dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 ### Part III — Chapter 7.
 Structuring code examples. {#chapter-7}

-mental model of "where things go" (either files or groups or examples or setup!) written short, clear examples that epxlain exactly what the expected behavior of the code is laid examples into logical groups, not oly to share setup but foor keep related specs together
+we've gained the mental model of "where things go" (either files or groups or examples or setup!)

+we've have written short, clear examples that explain exactly what the expected behavior of the code is laid examples into logical groups, not oly to share setup but foor keep related specs together

 you'll learn how to organize specs into groups, you'll know where to put shared setup code and the trade-offs.